 Steven L Herman — Broadcast Journalist

 Steven L Herman is the chief national correspondent for the Voice of America.
+From 2017 to 2021, Steve was senior White House correspondent and subsequently VOA's White House bureau chief.

 Steve spent more than a quarter of a century in Asia, including years of reporting from Tokyo and subsequently as a VOA correspondent and bureau chief in India, South Korea and Thailand.
 Steve also served in 2016 as VOA's senior diplomatic correspondent, based at the State Department and traveling to numerous countries with Secretary of State John Kerry.

-Articles, columns and reviews by Steve have been published in numerous newspapers and magazines including the Far Eastern Economic Review, Harvard Summer Review, Honolulu Star-Bulletin, Japan Quarterly, Japan Times, Number 1 Shimbun, On the Air, Popular Communications, Public Diplomacy Today, Proceedings (U.S. Naval Institute), Radio World, Shukan Bunshun, Shukan Gendai, South China Morning Post and the Wall Street Journal.
+Articles, columns and reviews by Steve have been published in numerous newspapers and magazines including the Far Eastern Economic Review, Harvard Summer Review, Honolulu Star-Bulletin, Japan Quarterly, Japan Times, Number 1 Shimbun, On the Air, Popular Communications, Public Diplomacy Today, Proceedings (U.S. Naval Institute), Radio World, Richmond Times-Dispatch, Shukan Bunshun, Shukan Gendai, South China Morning Post and the Wall Street Journal.

-Steve is a life member of the Foreign Correspondents' Club of Japan, of which he was elected president for the 1997-98 term.
-He also served as president of the Seoul Foreign Correspondents' Club and the Japan-America Club of The American University and is a former vice president of the DC chapter of AAJA.
-Steve was also previously on the board of governors of the Overseas Press Club of America.
-He currently serves on the board of governors of the American Foreign Service Association and as a district representative on the Stafford County Telecommunications Commission.
-Steve is an East West Center media alumnus, a First Cohort of the Oxford Climate Journalism Network at the Reuters Institute for the Study of Journalism at the University of Oxford and a member of the Authors Guild, the National Press Club, the Public Diplomacy Council of America, SAJA, SPJ and the White House Correspondents Association.
+Steve is an East West Center media alumnus, a First Cohort of the Oxford Climate Journalism Network at the Reuters Institute for the Study of Journalism at the University of Oxford and a member of the AEJMC, Authors Guild, the Public Diplomacy Council of America, SAJA, SPJ and the White House Correspondents Association.

 A native of Cincinnati, Steve began his media career in Las Vegas before moving to Asia.
 He was inducted into the Nevada Broadcasters Association Hall of Fame in 2023.